allan23/validated/readme.txt

 = What does this plugin do? =

-This plugin will send the URL of your page or post to the W3C Validator to verify that you have valid HTML code.
+This plugin will send the URL of your page or post to the W3C Validator API to verify that you have valid HTML code.

 = Does this plugin automatically correct any validation errors? =

-No. If your page or post is invalid, a link to the W3C Validator is provided to show you what needs to be fixed.
+No. If your page or post is invalid, a link is provided to show you what needs to be fixed.

-= I'm getting "Something went wrong" errors.
-What should I do? =

-Verify that your page or post URL can be accessed publicly.
-At this time, this plugin cannot test local/private development installations.
-If you still encounter errors, please let me know by submitting it to the support forum here: http://wordpress.org/support/plugin/validated

 == Changelog ==

 = 2.1.0 =
-* JS performance tweaks.
+* Utilizes the W3C API instead of attempting to use the web-based validator.
 * Displaying error results in a modal instead of a new window.
+* Support for local development (or non-public URLs).

 = 2.0.0 =
 * Complete revamp of 1.0.2.